siddhu33/NumericalDerivative/README.md

 ## Introduction

-### Compute the numerical derivative of a single-variate python to a set number of levels.
+### Compute the numerical derivative of a single-variate function in python to a set number of levels.
+Uses local difference method.

 ## Instructions